 Cleaning and polishing – $160 per hour

 These are estimates.
 Instruments must be visually inspected in person for an exact quote of costs.
 If additional service is warranted, the price will vary depending on which services or parts are needed.
 We discuss this with you before service is rendered.

 About our technicians

 Brian Charles is founder, owner, and repair tech at Charles Double Reeds.
-He is both an experienced repairman and an advanced double reed player.
-His 35 years experience working on all levels of double reed instruments started with his training at Ponte Music Company in NYC and continues through coursework, seminars and membership in professional associations.
-He is a professional member of both IDRS and NAPBIRT and has presented lectures on double reed repair around the country through both organizations.
+He is both an experienced and well regarded repair tech and an advanced, conservatory trained double reed player.
+His 40 plus years of experience working on all levels of double reed instruments started with his training at Ponte Music Company in NYC and continues through coursework, seminars and membership in professional associations.
+Among his clients are members of major orchestras, doublers, professionals, students, and teachers throughout the US.
+He is a professional member of both IDRS and NAPBIRT and has presented lectures and workshops on double reed repair throughout the country and overseas.